dahak-metagenomics/dahak/README.md

 <sup>4</sup>Department of Public Health Sciences, University of Virginia, Charlottesville, VA, United States of America

+<sup>5</sup>Bioinformatics Core, University of Virginia School of Medicine, Charlottesville, VA, United States of America

 See also the list of [contributors](https://github.com/dahak-metagenomics/dahak/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/dahak-metagenomics/dahak/blob/master/LICENSE) file for details

 ## Acknowledgments

 * [Bioconda](https://bioconda.github.io)
-* Hat tip to anyone who's code was used
+* Hat tip to anyone whose code was used